cromdenne/Personal-Blog/_drafts/The-City-by-the-Bay.md

 After we'd had enough of the sea lions' shenanigans for one afternoon we explored a bit more and eventually made our way to Ghirardelli Square.
 I'm a sucker for good ice cream, so this wasn't our last trip to the hallowed chocolate company.
-We came home with a lot of chocolate after we discovered later in the week that we could get a ton of free samples by walking through each of the four shop areas within 10 minutes...
+We came home with a lot of treats after we discovered later in the week that we could get a ton of free samples by walking through each of the four shop areas within 10 minutes...